Just Tattoo of Us: Series 4 (2018–2019)

-Series four will begin airing on 29 October 2018, Charlotte Crosby will return to present the show alongside special guest presenters as Scotty T has quit the show (to rejoin Geordie Shore), the guest presenters will include Josh Ritchie, Aaron Chalmers, Chloe Ferry, Nathan Henry, Lateysha Grace, Joey Essex and Charl Davies.
+Series four began airing on 29 October 2018, with Charlotte Crosby returning to present the show alongside special guest presenters as Scotty T quit the show (to rejoin Geordie Shore).
+The guest presenters will include Josh Ritchie, Aaron Chalmers, Chloe Ferry, Nathan Henry, Lateysha Grace, Joey Essex and Charl Davies.
 Stefan-Pierre Tomlin, also known as Mr Tinder for his most right-swiped status on the dating app, starred in the opening episode.
 The tattoo artist line-up will be similar to the third series however Jennafer Lee has quit the show and will be replaced by returning artist John Smith.